Table of Contents

 Of course, the watchword here is caution.
 If you have any concerns about it, or experience any discomfort, you should stop immediately and tell your doctor.
 Then again, there’s no special cause for alarm unless you’ve got some complicated medical condition.

-Do Massage Chairs Help Back Pain Conclusion
+Conclusion: Do Massage Chairs Help with Back Pain

 So, are massage chairs good for your back?